Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Overview of Discovery Prospects

 There are several recent examples in nearby galaxies where neutrino observations could have been conclusive, including the likely LBV outburst SN~2002kg in NGC~2403~\cite{VanDyk:2006ay}.
 SN~2008S in NGC~6946~\cite{Prieto:2008bw} and a mysterious optical transient in NGC~300~\cite{Thompson08} warrant further discussion for another reason.
 In neither case was a progenitor seen in deep, pre-explosion optical images; however, both were revealed as relatively low-mass stars ($M_* \sim 10\,M_\odot$) by mid-infrared observations made years before the explosions.
-This suggests that they were obscured by dust expelled from their envelopes, a possible signature of stars dying with cores composed of O-Ne-Mg instead of iron~\cite{Prieto:2008bw,Thompson08}.
-As we will address in detail later, these events were sufficiently near for a 5 Mton detector to have identified them as authentic supernovae or impostors.
+This suggests that they were obscured by dust expelled from their envelopes, a possible signature of stars dying with cores composed of O-Ne-Mg instead of iron~\cite{Prieto:2008bw,Thompson08}, which may lead to unusual neutrino mixing effects~\cite{Lunardini:2007vn}.
+As we will address in detail later, these events were sufficiently near for a 5~Mton detector to have identified them as authentic supernovae or impostors.